ratio

 Blue by Apichatpong Weerasethakul

-Our closing session will be dedicated to sharing work from the programme and feeding backing to one another on ideas and the materials produced.
+Our closing session will be dedicated to sharing work from the programme and feeding back to one another on ideas and the materials produced.
 It’s an opportunity to gain feedback, consider what methods of practice were beneficial and to plan for development beyond our meetings.

-Please note that the films described are an indication.
+*Please note that the films described are an indication

-The last session in Week 5 will be dedicated to the work of the group, and as such will run for an extra half an hour, from 7-9.30pm
+**The last session in Week 8 will be dedicated to the work of the group, and as such will run for an

 This course will be delivered via online distance learning, and students will require a computer or other internet connected device.